geoserver/geoserver.github.io/_posts/2023-11-23-geospatial-techno.md

 Stop the container application.
 Remove the GeoServer webapp from the container application’s webapps directory.
 This will usually include the GeoServer.war file as well as a GeoServer directory.

 ### Difference between GEOSERVER.war and GEOSERVER.exe?
 - The 'GeoServer.exe' NSIS installer registers GeoServer as a Windows Service, which uses the Jetty application server to run GeoServer.
-The 'GeoServer.war' is a platform independent web-archive package to be deployed in your own application server (we recommend Apache Tomcat.)
+The 'GeoServer.war' is a platform independent web-archive package to be deployed in your own application server (we recommend Apache Tomcat).
 Using the 'GeoServer.exe' installer is a reliable way to setup GeoServer as a windows background service.
 The downside is the included Jetty application server is managed using text files (jetty.ini) once installed.
 - Use of 'GeoServer.war' web-archive is provided to install into your own application server (we recommend Apache Tomcat as the market leader, with excellent documentation and integration options).
 A single application server may support several web application allowing GeoServer to be run alongside your own java web application.